iProov/web/README.md

 Check out our [example](./demo), which can be spun up with a single command, which demonstrates an example backend/frontend integration.

+iProov offers Genuine Presence Assurance&trade; technology and Liveness Assurance&trade; technology:

+- [Genuine Presence Assurance](https://www.iproov.com/iproov-system/technology/genuine-presence-assurance) verifies that an online remote user is the right person, a real person and that they are authenticating right now, for purposes of access control and security.
+- [Liveness Assurance](https://www.iproov.com/iproov-system/technology/liveness-assurance) verifies a remote online user is the right person and a real person for access control and security.

 ## ✍ Registration

 You can obtain API credentials by registering on the [iProov Portal](https://portal.iproov.com/).